Jeffrey Smart: Influences and artistic style

-Smart is one of Australia's best known artists with his almost iconic and unique imagery, heavily influenced by various artists and art forms.
+Smart's almost iconic and unique imagery was heavily influenced by various artists and art forms.
 His stark portrayals of contemporary life, both realistic and absurd, have been the basis of many artistic discussions.
 Critics and admirers of Smart's paintings often debate his subject matter but in interviews Smart has preferred not to discuss his style; "Leaving the interpretation as the prerogative of the individual viewer."
 Smart states that he "paints a picture because he likes the shape", and when asked why his skies are always so gloomy and smog-laden or why his faces never wear a smile, he claims "I need a dark sky for the composition, because pale blue at the top of a frame looks nothing ... [and] because a smiling face is too hard to paint".

-Smart's unsentimental paintings encompass lonely urban vistas that seem both disturbing and threatening.
-Isolated individuals seem lost in industrial wastelands, full of high rise construction, concrete street-scapes and an eerie feeling of harmony and equilibrium – where silence and stillness create a deathly ambience.
-'The express rape of the landscape' is one title hanging over Smart's paintings, referring to the freeways, street signs, trucks, oil drums, containers, buildings and concrete dividers that are the ever-present subjects of his work.
-At the same time his paintings – full of bold colours and perfect symmetry – are beautiful.
-The repetition of road signs in his works, for example, suggest an inconclusive direction and a world outside the frame is tantalising suggested.
+Smart's unsentimental paintings encompass lonely urban vistas.
+Isolated individuals often appear lost in industrial wastelands, high rise construction, or concrete street-scapes.
+His work balances eeriness with harmony and equilibrium.
+One title 'The express rape of the landscape', refers to the freeways, street signs, trucks, oil drums, containers, buildings and concrete dividers that are the ever-present subjects of his work.